Sarah has just done a 180-degree turn from impulse shopper to budget-crazed saver.

 I am rather successful at bolstering our budget with vouchers and rewards programs but again, just reducing the outgoings might make us financially more comfortable but doesn't send us off into early retirement.

-Obviously, the internet doesn't lie about this and so there is basic rule 3:
+Obviously, the internet doesn't lie about this, and so there is the third rule.

 Sounds straightforward enough.
 To my surprise, there are actually a lot of side hustles out there that don't require much (if any) training and can be done flexibly from home.